Sumerian Comics: 2024

 The website Flickering Myth previewed a new Sumerian licensed title in March 2024 based on the 1980 John Carpenter film The Fog.
 The title is written as a sequel to the film and takes place forty years after the events that happened in Antonio Bay.

-Revolver, Alt Press, and others revealed that, as part of the legendary post-hardcore act Underoath's upcoming 20th anniversary tour in support of their 2004 record They're Only Chasing Safety, that Sumerian would be releasing a comic book loosely based on the record and only available to VIP ticket buyers.
+Revolver, Alt Press, and others revealed that, as part of the legendary metalcore act Underoath's upcoming 20th anniversary tour in support of their 2004 record They're Only Chasing Safety, that Sumerian would be releasing a comic book loosely based on the record and only available to VIP ticket buyers.
 Sumerian also noted that editions containing more than just the one issue will be released later on.

 Kerrang! and many others premiered the music video for a new Puscifer song called "The Algorithm" in May 2024.
 The song stands as an original song written by the band for the American Psycho comic book series by Sumerian.
 It's part of a larger soundtrack that so far includes artists like Perturbator, Ramsey, Unlike Pluto, and others.
 The song originally premiered on Sirius XM Octane the day prior.
 As of the announcement of the Puscifer song, the other singles had amassed over 677,000 streams across platforms.
 Shortly after this reveal, further covers were announced with Ice Nine Kills, Reel Big Fish, and Carpenter Brut.
 The soundtrack is set to release alongside the graphic novel is October.

 During San Diego Comic Con, Sumerian revealed that they had taken over the license to both reprint material for The Crow and publish new stories within the universe.